crysalead/router/README.md

 $router->delete($pattern, $handler); # route matching only delete requests
 ```

 In the above example `$router` is a collection of routes.
-A route is registered using the `add()` method and takes as parametters a route pattern, an optionnal options array and an handler.
+A route is registered using the `bind()` method and takes as parametters a route pattern, an optionnal options array and an handler.

 A route pattern is a string representing an URL path.
 Placeholders can be specified using brackets (e.g `{foo}`) and matches `[^/]+` by default.
 You can however specify a custom pattern using the following syntax `{foo:[0-9]+}`.
 You can also add an array of patterns for a sigle route.